jf3482/ACV-S23-GroupProject/README.md

 # ACV-S23-GroupProject - Fun With Super Resolution
 Group project component for Applied Computer Vision done in Columbia University for Spring 2023. <br>

+This project looks at applying Super Resolution to three different datasets, the Aerial Image Dataset (AID), the fluorescent Microscopy dataset and the CelebA dataset.

+# Aerial Image Dataset (AID)
 This repository looks at application of the Enhanced Deep Residual Networks (EDSR) for Super Resolution on the Aerial Imagery Dataset (AID).

 <img src="./Sample_Results_EDSR.png" alt="alt text" width="800" height="800">